Boundaries & Consent in Tantra and Bodywork

 The Power of Saying Yes and No

-Saying yes in tantra means choosing to receive, experience, or explore something that feels aligned and welcome.
+Saying yes means choosing to receive, experience, or explore something that feels aligned and welcome.
 It comes from the heart and body, not from pressure or fear.
 Saying no is equally sacred — it means choosing not to proceed with something that doesn’t feel safe, right, or timely.
 Both responses are respected without judgment, and neither needs to be justified.

 In this practice, a clear no becomes a sign of trust, not resistance.
 When a client says no and it is heard and honoured without hesitation, they begin to feel safer, more respected, and more open.
 This often allows for a deeper yes to emerge later — one that is rooted in genuine readiness rather than reaction or compliance.
 Betty Martin’s Wheel of Consent is an excellent tool for learning to feel more connected to one’s desires, and expressing them.